xXBunchXx/ROCm-setup-tutorial/README.md

 # ROCm-setup-tutorial

+If you would prefer the video format I have made one here: https://youtu.be/LSjqYV1jxBo

 Welcome to my setup tutorial, everything explained here is how I got ROCm set up on my [device](#my-specs-and-os) You may want to have some washing ready to fold while waiting for the image download